rule

 Text 37

-Except for the wise Nârâyana, there is among all the living entities born from Brahmâ indeed no male whose intelligence is not distracted by mâyâ in the form of a woman.
+Except for sage Nârâyana, among all the living entities born from Brahmâ there is not a single man whose intelligence is not distracted by mâyâ in the form of a woman.

 Text 38

-Behold the strength of My mâyâ in the shape of a woman that even makes the conquerors of the world follow her to her heels by the mere movement of an eyebrow.
+Behold the strength of My mâyâ in the shape of a woman, that even makes the conquerors of the world follow her closely by the mere movement of an eyebrow.

 Text 39